 Mention the word loop to kids and they may already have an idea of what it is about.
 What is a loop?
 Something that goes round and round again and again right?

-An example could be how they arrive at school every day.
+When explaining coding to kindergarten kids, it’s useful if we start with an example of something that they already do every day.
+For loops, an example could be how they arrive at school every day.
 If every day the child takes the same directions either by foot or by car, this can be considered a loop.
-So, the directions could be:

 Branching basically means checking conditions which determine the choice being made.
 So, in other words, making a decision depending on what is happening or what has happened.